elixir-lsp/elixir-ls/README.md

 When debugging in Elixir or Erlang, only modules that have been "interpreted" (using `:int.ni/1` or `:int.i/1`) will accept breakpoints or show up in stack traces.
 The debugger in ElixirLS automatically interprets all modules in the Mix project and dependencies prior to launching the Mix task, so you can set breakpoints anywhere in your project or dependency modules.

+Currently there is a limit of 100 breakpoints.

 ### Debuging tests and `.exs` files

 In order to debug modules in `.exs` files (such as tests), they must be specified under `requireFiles` in your launch configuration so they can be loaded and interpreted prior to running the task.
 For example, the default launch configuration for "mix test" in the VS Code plugin looks like this: